-Budgies make an ideal pet and are our most popular and best selling bird.
-These small, intelligent parrots are known for their bright colors, cheerful chirping, and affectionate nature.
+Budgies or Budgerigars make an ideal pet and are our most popular and best-selling bird.
+These small, intelligent parrots are known for their bright colours, cheerful chirping, and affectionate nature.
 Whether you're a first-time bird owner or an experienced enthusiast, budgies are easy to care for and can even learn to mimic words if trained properly from a young enough age.

-Please see below for more care information or speak to our Enfield Store staff for more information on how to care for budgies if you are not familar.
+Please see below for more care information, or speak to our Enfield Store staff for more information on how to care for budgies if you are not familiar.

 Types of Budgies: Harlequin, Pied, Albino, Lutino, Green, Blue and other colours.